einbahnstrasse/Goldford-MTEC1003/labs/14/lab-15-personal-site.md

 3. Your "About Me" page, e.g. **aboutme.html**
 4. Your "My Portfolio" page(s), e.g. **myportfolio.v01.html**
 5. Your Contact page, e.g. **contact.html**
-6. _Optionally:_ include any image or video files that will be linked inside your HTML _(Not necessary if you're linking content from other sites, such as an image hosted elsewhere or a video on YouTube, for example.
+6. Include any image or video files that will be linked inside your HTML _(Not necessary if you're linking content from other sites, such as an image hosted elsewhere or a video on YouTube, for example.
 In this case, you'll use `<a href="...">...</a>` tags in your HTML source)._
 7. _Optionally:_ include any necessary external JavaScript, e.g. **navbar.v01.js**

 Make sure all files are all included in your **/lab-15-personal-site** repo, and don't forget to **add**, **commit**, and **push** your changes! _(Remember: for pushing to GitHub Pages, you'll invoke `git push origin gh-pages`!)_

+#### Be sure it worked!

+Check in 2 places:

+1. Check **your GitHub repository** just as you normally do each week to be sure all files are there.
+2. Check **your website address** to be sure the site loads properly on GitHub Pages.
+Remember, the formula for your address will be:

+> <span style="color:lightseagreen">https://</span><span style="color:lime">yourUserName</span><span style="color:lightseagreen">.github.io/</span><span style="color:OliveDrab">lab-15-personal-site/</span>

 In addition, prepare to **present + discuss your website and personal work for approximately 5-10 minutes** on the last day of class.
 Additionally, as you watch each other's presentation, think of questions or constructive comments to share; plan to answer a few questions from the class.
 If you're shy, **be prepared to ask a question of the presenter when I call on you.**